fabianheussner/nuxt-portfolio/content/work/zusammen-gegen-corona.md

         secondary: Web portal

 company: Test Props Name
-description: Ever shared your apartment with a colleague?
+description: Have you ever shared an apartment with a colleague?
 I did!
-Exceptional circumstances require different collaboration.
+Exceptional circumstances require different collaborations.
+Within a day, my living room became a design office and bedroom simultaneously for my surprise roommate.
+We have taken on the challenge of developing a website for the Bundesministerium f.
+Gesundheit containing all the information available by then.
 ---
 ::